DE Ferrell goes 4th to Raiders, admits 'surprise'

 "I'm happy that I'm on the same team as [Ferrell] and not going against him," Jacobs said.
 "Even the 27th pick [Abram], the dude is a good player, too.
 I played against him multiple times.
 Every time he brings the energy, and he's a thumper."

 Jacobs rushed for 1,491 yards and 16 touchdowns in three seasons with the Crimson Tide, averaging 5.9 yards per carry.
-The 640 yards he ran for last season were a career high.
+The 640 yards he ran for last season marked a career high.

-While he runs hard, he more closely resembles Charlie Garner, a Gruden favorite from his first tenure in Oakland, than Lynch.
-Still, Jacobs did break 17.1 percent of tackle attempts last season, second in FBS behind teammate Najee Harris (minimum 100 rushes), per ESPN Stats & Information.
+While he runs hard, he resembles Charlie Garner, a Gruden favorite from his first tenure in Oakland, more than Lynch.
+Still, Jacobs broke 17.1 percent of tackle attempts last season, second in FBS behind teammate Najee Harris (minimum 100 rushes), per ESPN Stats & Information.

 In Abram, who played his freshman season at Georgia, the Raiders drafted a hard-hitting safety who is larger than Karl Joseph.